Psychotherapy & Counselling Services.

 I have both daytime and evening appointments.

-I work under the strict ethical and confidentiality codes and guidelines put forward by my professional bodies – BACP and UPCA which is a constituent of the UKCP.
+I work under the strict ethical and confidentiality codes and guidelines put forward by my professional bodies – UKCP and BACP.

 Terms & Conditions